monicamarshall/rest_framework_simplejwt_RS256/README.md

   python manage.py runserver 8088

-# Test the rest_framework_simplejwt_RS256 AUTH RS256 JWT restful endpoints:
+# Test AUTH with rest_framework_simplejwt RS256 restful endpoints:

 1. Obtain an access token.( with valid username and password ).
 This url will return an access token and a refresh token to refresh the access token when it expires.
 Remember that a new access token can be generated using the refresh token if the refresh token has not expired.
 The lifetime of a refresh token is typically longer than the lifetime of an access token.
 If the refresh token is expired a new access token can be obtained by submitting login credentials on the request token url.
 The url for obtaining an access/refresh token (server running at port 8088 ): http://localhost:8088/api/token/